 It’s crazy, right?

-This is a crazy series.
-And since humor relies on punch lines, and fast pacing relies on whitespace, these “stinger sentences”—sentences on their own as their own paragraph—are one of my most-used tools.
-I use them in all my books, but PANTHEON uses them all the freaking time.
+This is a crazy book.
+And since humor relies on punch lines, and fast pacing relies on whitespace, these “stinger sentences”—short sentences on their own as their own paragraph—are one of my most-used tools.
+I use them in all my books, but Spice Tea uses them all the freaking time.
 It’s not uncommon to go paragraph-stinger-paragraph-stinger many times in a row.

 At first, I resisted this.
 I’d been trained that stinger sentences should be used sparingly.
 And in most of my series, that’s still the case.
-But with PANTHEON, I need speed.
+But with Spice Tea, I need speed.
 I need humor.
 I need punch lines.

 So I need a hell of a lot of stingers.